-The Board of Directors has a policy to support assessment of the performance of the Board of Directors and subcommittees as a whole and on an individual director/member basis, at least once a year in accordance with the Principles of Good Corporate Governance for Listed Companies, The Board of Directors' Meeting used the Board Self-Assessment Form prepared by the Stock Exchange in the assessment of th performance of the Board of Directors and subcommittees, comprising:
+The Board of Directors has a policy to support assessment of the performance of the Board of Directors and subcommittees as a whole and on an individual director/member basis, at least once a year in accordance with the Principles of Good Corporate Governance for Listed Companies.
+The Board of Directors' Meeting used the Board Self-Assessment Form prepared by the Stock Exchange in the assessment of the performance of the Board of Directors and subcommittees, comprising:

-- Self-assessment for the board of directors as a whole, divided into six subjects, namely, (1) structure and qualifications of the board of directors; (2) roles, duties and responsibilities of the board of directors; (3) the board of directors' meetings; (4) performance of duties of the board of directors; (5) relationship with management; and (6) self-development of directors. - Self-assessment of the board of directors on an individual basis and of subcommittee members as a whole and on an individual basis, divided into three subjects, namely, (1) structure and qualifications of the board of directors; (2) roles, duties and responsibilities of the board of directors; and (3) the board of directors' meetings; Such Form was used to assess the performance of the Board of Directors and subcommittees as proposed by the Corporate Governance and Risk Management Committee, whereby the Company Secretary was authorized to summarize and present the results of the performance assessment to the Nomination and Remuneration Committee to consider acknowledging such results, as well as setting out guidelines for improvement of efficiency in performance of the Board of Directors to ensure consistency with the Principles of Good Corporate Governance.
+- Self-assessment for the board of directors as a whole, divided into six subjects, namely, (1) structure and qualifications of the board of directors; (2) roles, duties and responsibilities of the board of directors; (3) the board of directors' meetings; (4) performance of duties of the board of directors; (5) relationship with management; and (6) self-development of directors.

+- Self-assessment of the board of directors on an individual basis and of subcommittee members as a whole and on an individual basis, divided into three subjects, namely, (1) structure and qualifications of the board of directors; (2) roles, duties and responsibilities of the board of directors; and (3) the board of directors' meetings;

+Such Form was used to assess the performance of the Board of Directors and subcommittees as proposed by the Corporate Governance and Risk Management Committee, whereby the Company Secretary was authorized to summarize and present the results of the performance assessment to the Nomination and Remuneration Committee to consider acknowledging such results, as well as setting out guidelines for improvement of efficiency in performance of the Board of Directors to ensure consistency with the Principles of Good Corporate Governance.

-Remuneration for Directors and Executives
+6. Remuneration for Directors and Executives

-Remuneration for Directors
+Remuneration for Directors The Company establishes a clear

-The Company establishes a clear policy on remuneration for directors in line with duties and responsibilities of each director, per details as shown in the caption of Remuneration for Directors and Executives - Remuneration for Directors.
-The Company establishes criteria and policy on payment of remuneration for executives of the Company, per details as shown in the caption of Remuneration for Directors and Executives - Remuneration for Executives.
+policy on remuneration for directors in line with duties and responsibilities of each director, per details as shown in the caption of Remuneration for Directors and Executives - Remuneration for

+Directors.